AdeolaJoseph/Pigmented-Skin-Lesion-Detection-in-Clinical-Images-Using-Deep-Learning-Methodologies/README.md

 ---

 ## Introduction
 Pigmented skin lesions refer to any skin abnormality that appears darker than the surrounding area due to melanin or blood.
 These lesions range from benign moles to malignant melanoma.
-Early detection and accurate diagnosis are crucial for effective treatment.
+Early detection and accurate diagnosis are crucial for effective treatment (Figure 1).

 ![Introduction Image](images/psl.png)
+*Figure 1: Examples of pigmented skin lesions*

 ---

 ## Motivation
 According to the World Health Organization (WHO), skin cancer represents a significant portion of all cancer diagnoses globally, contributing considerably to cancer-related health burdens and fatalities.
 In 2022, approximately 1.2 million new cases of non-melanoma skin cancer were reported worldwide, along with 331,722 new cases of melanoma, resulting in 58,667 deaths.
-This trend is particularly evident in countries such as the United States, Australia, Canada, and Brazil.
+This trend is particularly evident in countries such as the United States, Australia, Canada, and Brazil (Figure 2).

 <table>
   <tr>
     <td>
       <img src="images/global-absolute-number-of-melanoma.png" alt="Global Report Image" width="350">
+      <figcaption>Figure 2a: Global absolute number of melanoma cases</figcaption>
     </td>
     <td>
       <img src="images/high-intensity-countries.png" alt="High Intensity Countries Image" width="350">
+      <figcaption>Figure 2b: Countries with high melanoma incidence rates</figcaption>
     </td>
   </tr>
 </table>